GoneRogueProductions/dispatch/README.md

 What is that?

 This particular Creative Commons license says that:
-- You have to credit the author (me) if you want to distribute these logos.
+- You have to credit the author (us) if you want to distribute these logos.
 - You may not adapt upon these logos and release them.
 - You cannot use these logos for commercial purposes.
 - You are free to share this logo.
+- If in doubt, contact us at [dispatch.ml@proton.me](mailto:dispatch.ml@proton.me)
 ![termtosvg_f1rvvxq7](https://user-images.githubusercontent.com/116349156/222968668-029e6695-8266-4501-ba7d-b6ae8f1a9f9b.svg)